 Mr. Anderson has lectured at Columbia University in New York and presented an International Tax Masterclass at Utrecht in the Netherlands.

-Skadden’s U.K. tax practice is ranked in the first tier for transactional tax advice in the United Kingdom, according to International Tax Review.
-Mr. Anderson is recognised by The Legal 500 as one of the world’s leading 250 tax advisers as well as amongst the top 40 U.K. corporate tax advisers for 2012.
-Chambers UK 2013 ranks Mr. Anderson as a “Leading Individual” in both tax and investment funds, drawing praise for “delivering high-quality advice” and providing “helpful and innovative solutions.”
-He also is listed in Chambers Global, Chambers Europe, Legal Experts, PLC Cross-border Tax on Transactions Handbook 2012 and Tax Directors Handbook 2011.
+Mr. Anderson is ranked in the first tier for tax in Chambers UK 2013, being described by clients as “innovative and commercial” and “delivering high-quality advice.”
+Mr. Anderson also is recognised by The Legal 500 as one of the world’s leading 250 international tax advisers, as well as a “Leading Individual” amongst the top 40 UK corporate tax advisers for 2012, stating he has “the ability to think through complex client-specific issues.”
+Mr. Anderson is also listed in Chambers Global, Chambers Europe, Legal Experts, PLC Cross-border Tax on Transactions Handbook, World Tax and Tax Directors Handbook.

 His transaction highlights include:

 - BlackRock, Inc. in connection with its acquisition of MGPA, an independently managed private equity real estate investment advisory company in Asia-Pacific and Europe;